-As of 2021, there were 4,012 total premises in the town, with the vast majority, 3,226, being residential (Error!
-Reference source not found.).
+As of 2021, there were 4,012 total premises in the town, with the vast majority, 3,226, being residential (Figure 4).
 There are 728 commercial premises, and municipal facilities made up the remaining 58.
-Frisco's majority residential premises provide abundant opportunities for energy action at home.
+Town of Frisco's majority residential premises provide abundant opportunities for energy action at home.
 Residential energy programs facilitated by both Summit County and Xcel Energy can provide residents with financial and energy savings.